IN MIND CONTROL

 Superman storms out of the underground and exclaims to Batman: “You hurt me.
 This ends now.”2 He grabs a car in order to slam it into Batman.
 Batman asks Superman to look up and gives him a choice: He can either continue fighting or he can save Lois Lane who is being held by Catwoman atop the Daily Planet building.
 Catwoman pushes Lois off the Daily Planet.
 Superman frees himself from the mind control of Poison Ivy and saves Lois.

 Coming to his senses, Superman says they are unable to track Poison Ivy though Batman knows someone who can.
 Meeting Ivy at Metropolis Plaza, Superman says he has arranged for Maggie Sawyer to deliver Poison Ivy to G.C.P.D.
 Poison Ivy attempts to leave but is met by Krypto the super-dog.
 Batman, Catwoman and Superman used Krypto’s super smell in order to track Poison Ivy.
 Then, Catwoman knocks out Poison Ivy to even the score for Poison Ivy putting her under mind control.
 At the end of the issue, Batman and Superman congratulate each other for their friendship.

-INTERESTED IN THE NEXT ISSUES OF BATMAN’S “HUSH” DETECTIVE WORK IN UNCOVERING LAMONT’S RANSOM?
-CLICK ON “BATMAN: HUSH” BELOW TO PURCHASE THE COMIC ON AMAZON.
+A FAN OF THE NEXT ISSUES OF BATMAN’S “HUSH” DETECTIVE WORK IN UNCOVERING LAMONT’S RANSOM?
+TO #CELEBRATECOMICCON, CLICK ON “BATMAN: HUSH” BELOW TO PURCHASE THE COMIC ON AMAZON.